1. France Fishing License

 - Fishing equipment and its uses

-Tourists and visitors may also apply for a tourist fishing licence from a fishing club and is valid usually for a limited period only.
-A 28 days license costs 24 €.
-It can be extended several times during the calendar year, each time for 13 €.
+Tourists and visitors may also apply for a tourist fishing licence from a fishing club, which is usually valid for a limited period only.
+A 28 day license costs 24 €.
+It can be extended several times during the calendar year, each for 13 €.

 Recently, due to the large number of tourists wanting to fish in Germany, several federal states have abolished the licence requirements altogether.
 In the German states of Brandenburg and Mecklenburg-Vorpommern, anglers do not need a license.

-Note: When fishing, failure to produce a fishing licence to the respective authorities may lead to huge fines of up to 25,000 €.
-This is because several laws are considered being broken (nature protection, theft, animal cruelty).
+Note: When fishing, failure to produce a fishing license to the respective authorities may lead to huge fines of up to 25,000 €.
+This is because several laws are considered broken (nature protection, theft, animal cruelty).

-Sometimes more than one lake or river can be fished using the same permit and this is also indicated.
+Sometimes, more than one lake or river can be fished using the same permit, which is also indicated.
 A list of all regional waters can be found on the back of the permit.
 Fishing shop staff will then highlight the waters chosen.
 Prices vary depending on season and region.

-Permits are not required for sea fishing, although fishing licences are still necessary (apart from federal states with special tourist allowances).
+Permits are not required for sea fishing, although fishing licenses are still necessary (apart from federal states with special tourist allowances).

 This rule, of course, comes with limitations.
-It only applies to fishing with hook and a line, ice fishing, and Baltic herring fishing with a herring rig.
-This rule also does not apply to rapids and lakes reserved for trout fishing, or any other special fishing site.
+It only applies to fishing with a hook and a line, ice fishing, and Baltic herring fishing with a herring rig.
+This rule also does not apply to rapids and lakes reserved for trout fishing or any other special fishing site.

 Any other kind of fishing is subject to paying the state fisheries management fee.
-This will allow you to fish with one rod and one lure on all waters, with exception of rapids and special fishing sites.
-Also, people younger than 18 and older than 64 do not have to pay this fee, and can fish with one rod and one lure for free!
+This will allow you to fish with one rod and one lure on all waters except for rapids and special fishing sites.
+Also, people younger than 18 and older than 64 do not have to pay this fee and can fish with one rod and one lure for free!

-Fishing with more than one rod, or fishing in special fishing areas, requires a fishing permit.
+Fishing with more than one rod or fishing in special areas requires a fishing permit.

-Tip: If you are not certain about the status of the water you want to fish on, it is clever to check it.
-Visit the website www.Kalastusrajoitus.fi and find a map that contains all no-fishing zones, both with restricted areas where you need a permit to start fishing.
+Tip: If you are unsure about the water status you want to fish on, it is clever to check it.
+Visit the website www.Kalastusrajoitus.fi and find a map containing all no-fishing zones, with restricted areas where you need a permit to start fishing.

-Considering permits for special fishing areas, there is no general lure as each area can have a special set of rules and different prices.
+Considering permits for special fishing areas, there is no general lure, as each area can have a special set of rules and different prices.
 You can usually get the info from the local fishery association.
-It is important to get all the needed info if fishing on rapids or any other special area, as fishing without a permit can get you in serious trouble!
+Getting all the needed info if fishing on rapids or any other special area is important, as fishing without a permit can get you in serious trouble!

-You can also get a combined permit for lure fishing on the lakes of the Tampere Region.
-This will give you the right to fish with several rods at the same time.
-You can get your combined license at www.Kalapassi.fi which has an English version.
+You can also get a combined permit for lure fishing on the lakes of the Tampere region.
+This will give you the right to fish with several rods simultaneously.
+You can get your combined license at www.Kalapassi.fi, which has a detailed version in English on how to obtain your permit.

 A yearly lure fishing permit for Helsinki residents will be 13 Eur or 17 Eur for the Helsinki-Espoo area.